MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 If, after the above is done, the use count of the application is zero then the exit status is returned immediately.
 If the use count is non-zero then the default main context is iterated until the use count falls to zero, at which point 0 is returned.

 If the `G_APPLICATION_IS_SERVICE` flag is set, then the service will run for as much as 10 seconds with a use count of zero while waiting for the message that caused the activation to arrive.
-After that, if the use count falls to zero the application will exit immediately, except in the case that `g_application_set_inactivity_timeout()` is in use.
+When a message arrives, the use count is increased.
+After that, if the use count falls back to zero or stays zero, the application will exit immediately, except in the case that `g_application_set_inactivity_timeout()` is in use.

-This function sets the prgname (`g_set_prgname()`), if not already set, to the basename of argv[0].
+This function sets the program name (`g_set_prgname()`), if not already set, to the basename of argv[0] which is set when `run()` is called.

-Much like `g_main_loop_run()`, this function will acquire the main context for the duration that the application is running.
+Much like `run()` from **Gnome::Glib::MainLoop**, this function will acquire the main context for the duration that the application is running.

 Applications that are not explicitly flagged as services or launchers (ie: neither `G_APPLICATION_IS_SERVICE` or `G_APPLICATION_IS_LAUNCHER` are given as flags) will check (from the default handler for local_command_line) if "--gapplication-service" was given in the command line.
 If this flag is present then normal commandline processing is interrupted and the `G_APPLICATION_IS_SERVICE` flag is set.
 This provides a "compromise" solution whereby running an application directly from the commandline will invoke it in the normal way (which can be useful for debugging) while still allowing applications to be D-Bus activated in service mode.
 The D-Bus service file should invoke the executable with "--gapplication-service" as the sole commandline argument.
 This approach is suitable for use by most graphical applications but should not be used from applications like editors that need precise control over when processes invoked via the commandline will exit and what their exit status will be.